Welcome to the Middle Common Room (MCR)!

 St John’s College also hosts a number of lectures, talks and debates by members of staff, students, and visiting fellows and speakers throughout the year.

 There are study spaces, including several computers and a printer, in the PG Centre.
 Lockers are available on a first come, first served basis for livers out who want to leave any books in college.
 The college library is open to all students at John’s and the college is in the process of building a new Learning Resource Centre to replace the old library and provide an increased number of study spaces for college members.
-This should be completed in 2018.
+This is now open!

 With its central location on the Bailey, John’s is conveniently situated less than 15 minutes’ walk from the university Science Site and main library, and even closer to many other departments.